-What Is Mandatory or Forced Overtime?
+What Is Forced or Mandatory Overtime?

 Federal Mandatory Overtime Laws

 In general, federal mandatory overtime laws follow guidelines set by the Fair Labor Standards Act (FLSA).
-The FLSA establishes the primary regulations for overtime pay affecting employees working in the private sector as well as in federal, state, and local governments.
+The FLSA establishes the primary regulations for overtime pay affecting employees working in the private sector, as well as in federal, state, and local governments.
 The FLSA outlines the following guidance about overtime:

 - Nonexempt employees must receive overtime pay for hours worked over the 40-hour workweek.